robert-hardy/statistical_inference/PITCHME.md

 ### A coin example
 A coin is tossed twice and shows two heads.

-How do the two camps handle this?

 ---

+I was hoping for something like:

+> Given the data, I’m less persuaded that the coin is fair.

+---

+Kruschke calls this _reallocating credibility_.

+---

+What does the frequentist have to say?

+---
 ### Meet F

-For a fair coin: P(HH)= 0.25
+For a fair coin: P(HH)= 1/4.

 > I declare “the coin is biased!” but I expect to be wrong 25% of the time over the long term.

+That is not what I was expecting.

 ---

+F is actually carrying out a different exercise:

-F's approach is to limit _Type-1 errors_.
+> F tries to limit _Type-1 errors_.

+Clue to everything:

+> ... over the long term.

 ---